ivoras/daisy/README.md

 ## ToDo

 * ✔ Add a `daisy pull` command similar to "docker pull" which would replicate a blockchain from an existing node
-* Add a [DHT](https://github.com/nictuku/dht) implementation for node discovery, possibly with some help from IPFS to store bootstrap nodes
 * ✔ Make creating new blockchains from scratch possible without changing the code
+* ✔ Implement the "URL" encoding for block transfers: so the data in the JSON messages isn't block data, but an URL to the block data.
 * Implement nicer error handling when replying to messages
 * Refactor db..., action... and blockchain... funcs into struct methods
-* ✔ Implement the "URL" encoding for block transfers: so the data in the JSON messages isn't block data, but an URL to the block data.
+* Reimplement P2P as a WebSockets protocol, allowing HTTP REST APIs such as getblock to be served from the same port.
+* Add a [DHT](https://github.com/nictuku/dht) implementation for node discovery, possibly with some help from IPFS to store bootstrap nodes
 * Implement a Bloom filter for tables in SQL queries, to skip querying blocks which don't have the appropriate tables.
 * Implement stochastic guarded block importing: if there apparently is a new block in the network: ask a number of peers if they've seen it before importing it.